lu7did/ADX-rp2040/README.md

 definition on one of the PIO of the processor (RISC processor).

-The main functionality is contained in the file ADX_rp2040.ino which is compiled by using the Arduino IDE supplied with the stated libraries, different subsystems are made dependent on configuration directives (#define on the microcode, typically at the pdx_common.h file) which mades the relevant sub-system to be included or excluded from the build process.
+The main functionality is contained in the file ADX_rp2040.ino which is compiled by using the Arduino IDE supplied with the stated libraries, different subsystems are made dependent on configuration directives (#define on the microcode, typically to signal the introduction of a porting segment by means of the
-Each major sub-system, at different level of implementation and stability, are contained on their own code file (extension .cpp), in this way a work in progress or incompletely tested functionality can be excluded from a particular build.
+#define RP2040 directive) which mades the relevant code segments  to be included or excluded from the build process.

 ```
 mandatory files